kiisu-dsalyss/ReaperSongSwitcher/README.md

 ## Requirements

 - Reaper 6.20+
-- Each song project must loop back to start when it ends
+- `setlist.json` in script folder with correct `base_path`
-- `setlist.json` in script folder with proper `base_path`
+- **Each song project MUST have an `"End"` marker** to trigger auto-switching

 ## Troubleshooting

 **Songs not switching?**

-- Make sure loop is disabled (LOOP OFF - green button) to play full songs
+- Verify each song has an `"End"` marker at the exact switch point
-- Check that `setlist.json` has correct `base_path` and paths to .rpp files
+- Check that `setlist.json` has correct `base_path` and song paths (.rpp files exist)
-- Verify each song project has the intro loop set up properly
+- Ensure LOOP is OFF (green button) to play full songs through to the End marker

 **UI looks weird?**